maxitg/SetReplace/README.md

 #### TerminationReason

 `"TerminationReason"` shows why the evaluation of the model was stopped.
-This is particularly useful if multiple [stopping conditions](#step-limiters) are specified.
+It's particularly useful if multiple [stopping conditions](#step-limiters) are specified.

 All possible values are:
 * `"MaxEvents"`, `"MaxGenerations"`, `"MaxVertices"`, `"MaxVertexDegree"` and `"MaxEdges"` correspond directly to step limiters.
 * `"FixedPoint"` means there were no more matches possible to rule inputs.
 * `"TimeConstraint"` could occur if a [`"TimeConstraint"`](#timeconstraint) option was used.
 * `"Aborted"` would occur if the evaluation was manually interrupted (i.e., with ⌘. on a Mac).
-In that case a partially computed evolution object will still be returned.
+In that case, a partially computed evolution object is returned.

 As an example, in our arithmetic model from before a `"FixedPoint"` is reached (which is why we can use `Infinity` as the number of steps):
 ```